Updated March 10, 2023.

 When I think of Emma Thompson, I tend to think of charming, dignified, classically stylish characters.
 Professor Trelawney is more a comic book character than anything I would have expected from Emma Thompson, but Thompson plays the quirky, nervous divination professor with unexpected humor and grace.

 Thompson has been busy over the years in the Disney Studios, playing Mary Poppins author P.L.
 Travers in Saving Mr. Banks, and voicing several animated characters, including Mrs. Potts in the 2017 Beauty and the Beast remake, Queen Elinor in Pixar’s Brave, and Captain Amelia in Treasure Planet.
-Thompson will also be seen in the upcoming Cruella – a prequel to the Disney classic 101 Dalmatians.
+Thompson is also be seen in Cruella – a 2021 prequel to the Disney classic 101 Dalmatians.

 Do you know who else was in Pixar’s Brave?
 Robbie Coltrane, who plays the hot-tempered Lord Dingwall.
 Coltrane is immortalized in the wizarding world as the gentle half-giant Hagrid.